 The parking lot is the start and ending point for the trails, and it also has a good map of them.
-The trails are relatively easy to walk on, but there are some changes in altitude.
+The trails are moderate to walk on as there are some changes in altitude.
 There are few duckboards along the way to help to keep your shoes dry.
 The trails in Pääjärvi are part of the 200 km long Ilvesreitti trail network, so trekking is also possible.

 Pääjärven virkistysalue (Pääjärvi recreation area)

 Car: Pääjärvi recreation area is located in the border of Hämeenlinna, Tammela and Loppi municipalities.
 The small parking lot can be found in the address Härkätie 1127 Hämeenlinna, close to a road number 54.
 You should note that Härkätie is famous old ox road that streches all the way from Turku to Hämeenlinna, so make sure you pick the right city in your navigator for the address.

 Public transport: Buses travel along road 54 daily, but the closest bus stops (Vojakkala Loppi and Perähuhta Tammela) are both 5 kilometers away from the Härkätie Road and road 54 intersection, which is close (750 meters) to Pääjärvi parking lot.
 If you don’t mind an extra 6 km walk, you can search for the buses and their tickets at Matkahuolto.
 Select either Vojakkala or Perähuhta stop as your destination.